Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 \Cref{boosterEnergy-DmDb-3} of course is generally true for any two-particle system where the masses of the particles are identical --- for example there are applications of a similar variable when studying spin correlations of $\Lambda$ hyperon pairs~\cite{Cheng:2265715}.

-Applying the conclusion from \cref{sec:DmDb} that the $(\Dz - \Dzb)$ momenta in the $\X$ rest frame and the $\DDbSys$ rest frame are essentially the same, under the condition that the $\Dz$ and $\Dzb$ momenta in the $\X$ rest frame are small, we conclude:
+Applying the conclusion from \cref{sec:DmDbPreservation} that the $(\Dz - \Dzb)$ momenta in the $\X$ rest frame and the $\DDbSys$ rest frame are essentially the same, under the condition that the $\Dz$ and $\Dzb$ momenta in the $\X$ rest frame are small: